 The development of Artificial Intelligence in the medical field is certainly still in its infancy, but it has vast potential for application.
 Among medical apps and innovative tools, the main fields are three: predictions, diagnosis, and treatments.
 Let's see in detail:

-- Predictions: on December 30th, 2020, BlueDot, an American company that uses machine learning to monitor infectious disease outbreaks around the globe, had noticed an unusual spike in pneumonia in the Wuhan region of China.
-With this news, it had alerted all its customers, including governments, hospitals, and businesses.
+- Predictions: on December 30th, 2020, BlueDot, an American company that uses machine learning to monitor infectious disease outbreaks around the globe, noticed an unusual spike in pneumonia in the Wuhan region of China.
+With this news, it alerted all its customers, including governments, hospitals, and businesses.
 This was 9 days before WHO officially notified of the COVID-19 infection.

 Companies like BlueDot use AI and Natural Language Processing to monitor information and reports from around the world.
 Predicting what will happen requires a clear picture of the current situation, so AI should have access to as much data as possible.